 Utilities find themselves inundated with a diversity of data across all lines of business.
-This track will explore how companies are using data as an asset to improve systems and operations, enhance the customer experience, and ultimately improve the bottom line.
+This track will explore how companies are using data as an asset to improve systems and operations, enhance the customer experience, educate newcomers to the data landscape, and ultimately improve the bottom line.

 All session times are listed in Pacific time.